itsjunetime/smserver/docs/API.md

 # `/send` requests

+Requests to this url are all sent using `POST`, as opposed to `GET`, as multipart/form-data forms (as opposed to application/x-www-form-urlencoded).
+In practice, it's generally safe to not encode anything in requests to this url, but only percent encodings (e.g. using `%20` for spaces and `%2B` for plus signs) will be accepted and parsed correctly.
+For example, replacing spaces with plus signs (as is specified in [RFC1738](https://www.ietf.org/rfc/rfc1738.txt) will cause the string to be used raw, and none of the plus signs will be replaced with spaces.

-Requests to this url are all sent using `POST`, are what are used to send texts and attachments.
-There are four arguments that can be sent to this, and it accepts multiple files as well.
+There are five key/value pairs that can be sent to this URL, and it accepts multiple files as well.
 For the text to actually send, you must include the chat, and then either at least 1 file, or something that is more than 0 characters for one of the other parameters.

 As with all other requests (besides to the gatekeeper), you must authenticate before sending any requests to this url, or else nothing will happen.